MaxMeiners/maxmeiners.github.io/_posts/2024-09-10-projects-year-1.md

     </ul>

     <p>
-      The final model and insights were delivered back to **Banijay**, providing them with actionable recommendations on how to leverage social media data and optimize their host selection to improve TV show ratings.
+      The final model and insights were delivered back to <strong>Banijay</strong>, providing them with actionable recommendations on how to leverage social media data and optimize their host selection to improve TV show ratings.
     </p>
   </div>
 </div>